RubenGres/menace/README.md

 When a game is over:
 - If MENACE loses: **each bead MENACE used is removed from each box**
-- If MENACE wins: **three beads are added to eacah box of the used color**
+- If MENACE wins: **three beads are added to each box of the used color**
 - If the game is a draw: **one bead is added**

-After around 200 games, each matchboxes will have more beads than others and
+After around 200 games, each matchboxes will have more beads than others and MENACE should be fully trained (i.e it will be unable to loose)

 ## Building materials